daine/digital-canada-ca-website/content/en/blog/posts/writing-privacy-notices-that-are-easy-to-read-and-understand.md

 translationKey: blog-privacy-notices
 ---
 <!-- PRODUCT SUITE - need to replace -->
 <p>Privacy notices and website privacy policies can be long documents with confusing language that often never get read.
 But what if they were shorter &#8211; <strong>let’s say 80% shorter?</strong> And what if they still met legal and policy requirements and provided users with the information they needed in plain language?
-With the help of our content designers, as well as privacy and legal colleagues, we’re making this a reality in the <a href="https://digital.canada.ca/product-suite/">products we build</a>.</p>
+With the help of our content designers, as well as privacy and legal colleagues, we’re making this a reality in the products we build</a>.</p>